MSU Library Animal Policy

 Animal Policy at a Glance

-- Pets: Not allowed in any campus building, including the library.
+- Generally, not allowed in any campus buildings.

-- Therapy Animals with Handlers: Approved for specific events only
+- Therapy Animals with their handlers: Approved by Library Administration for specific events.

 What Patrons Can Expect from Library Staff

 - MSU Library Policies follow Campus Policies (see the “MSU Library Policies follow Campus Policies” section below).